 Lastly, remind the team to be smart and efficient during these points.
 There's nothing worse than when a team gets a solid pass, makes a great set, and then a hitter tries to do too much and allows their best server a second chance to get into a groove.

-The Big Blocker
+Dealing With the Big Blocker